zenobio93/seat-docs/docs/guides/installation/manual_installation/centos.md

 mysql_secure_installation
 ```

 This will ask you a series of questions where you should generally just answer yes to.
-If you already set a `root` password in the previous step then you dont have to set it again, otherwise, make sure you choose a long, strong password for the `root` account.
 An example run is shown below:

 ```bash
 [...]